One of the aspects I enjoy the most about doing interviews with successful entrepreneurs, is feeding my own curiosity to find out things like –

 Innovation that leads to viral distribution is a common source of leverage online.

 Many of the biggest social media companies have leveraged technology to offer services that bring people together to create value.
 Often that value comes from network effects, which act like a walled garden stopping other companies from replicating what they do.

 This is a competitive advantage and since your users become promoters of what you offer, the distribution potential is huge.
 The leverage in this should be quite obvious.

-Facebook, Twitter, LinkedIn and Tumblr, and thousands of other online success stories big and small, take advantage of technology combined with community to create leverage.
-For more on this read about the “Many To Many” business model.
+Facebook, Twitter, LinkedIn and Instagram, and thousands of other online success stories big and small, take advantage of technology combined with community to create leverage.
+For more on this read about the “Many-To-Many” business model.